sohanlaxmicoin/go/services/orbit/internal/docs/reference/endpoints/path-finding.md

   laboratoryUrl: https://www.rover.network/laboratory/#explorer?resource=paths&endpoint=all
 ---

-The Stellar Network allows payments to be made across assets through _path payments_.
+The Rover Network allows payments to be made across assets through _path payments_.
 A path payment specifies a series of assets to route a payment through, from source asset (the asset debited from the payer) to destination asset (the asset credited to the payee).

 A path search is specified using: